AlessiaConca/Algorithms_and_Data_Structures_prj/README.md

 The main function serves as the entry point of the program.
 It reads input commands, processes them, and manages the overall execution of the graph analysis.

->Getting Started:

-To use this code, you can compile it and run the executable.
-Provide the necessary input following the specified commands ("A" for adding graphs and "T" for retrieving the top-K ranked graphs).

 >Notes: